getbase/base/readme.md

 Custom styles for headings, tables, blockquotes forms and much more.

 ### Accessibility in mind
-Works with screen readers in mind and has comes with JS fallbacks.
+Works with screen readers in mind and has JS fallbacks.

 ### Easy to learn
 Well commented CSS to ensure your implementation is a breeze.